Good news, everyone! As of this week, we’re offering free, automatic, instant HTTPS for your custom domains on 5apps Deploy!

 Part 2: AppCache, Web Storage, and upgrading to HTTPS origins

-This week will see a follow-up post about how we dealt with updating your cached offline apps using AppCache from HTTP to HTTPS.
+We’ll soon publish a follow-up post about how we dealt with updating your cached offline apps using AppCache from HTTP to HTTPS.
 It will also include information on how to deal with migrating Web Storage data between HTTP and HTTPS origins.
 Subscribe to this blog or follow us on Twitter if you’re interested.

 - While it is possible to attack HTTPS connections as well, it requires a lot of effort and usually specific targeting of single users, whereas attacks on HTTP can be done on a large scale in addition to being easy to attempt for anyone.